wp-plugins/codepeople-post-map/readme.txt

 *   Allows to display multiple maps in the same post/page (but displays the same points in all maps on page).
 *   Allows to insert the map as widget on sidebars.
 *   Allows to styling the map.
+*	Generates dynamic points from the geolocation information, stored in the image's metadata when it is uploaded to WordPress.
 *   Allows to associate the Google maps with any public post_type in WordPress.
 *   In non singular webpages, Google Maps display a map for each post.